embeddings-benchmark/mteb/docs/contributing.md

 make lint
 ```

+This command is equivalent to the command run during CI.
+It will check for code style and formatting issues.

 ## Semantic Versioning and Releases
 MTEB follows [semantic versioning](https://semver.org/).
 This means that the version number of the package is composed of three numbers: `MAJOR.MINOR.PATCH`.
 This allow us to use existing tools to automatically manage the versioning of the package.
 For maintainers (and contributors), this mean that commits with the following prefixes will automatically trigger a version bump: